London Conservatives: Greater London Council elections

 The table below shows the results obtained by the London Conservatives in elections to the Greater London Council.
 The GLC was abolished by the Local Government Act 1985.

 Mayoral elections

 The table below shows the London Conservatives results in London Mayoral elections since 2000.

+Since the Elections Act 2022, London mayoral elections have operated under the first-past-the-post voting system.
+Therefore, there is no longer a second round.

 Assembly elections

 The table below shows the London Conservatives results in London Assembly elections since 2000.

 Borough council elections

 The table below shows the London Conservatives results in elections for the London Boroughs.